-In terms of its strategy, BNY Mellon SA/NV is a global custodian and fund servicing entity for EU27 clients and is a contracting entity for other business lines within the BNY Mellon Group (Markets, Issuer Services, Clearance and Collateral Management).
-As referred to above, BNY Mellon SA/NV is also the Group's sub-custody bank for providing access to T2S.
+In terms of its business model, BNYM SA/NV is a global custodian and fund servicing entity for EU27 clients and is a contracting entity for other business lines within BNY Mellon (Markets, Issuer Services, Clearance and Collateral Management).
+BNYM SA/NV is also BNY Mellon's sub-custody bank providing access to T2S.